gbv/daia/daia.md

 used to indicate that digital transfer of the document is not allowed within the scope of the limited service.
 For service type Interloan this means that libraries are not allowed to transfer a digital version to another library.

-This limitation SHOULD be assumed to subsume the NoDigitalCopy limitation.

 #### NoForeignCountry {.unnumbered}